pydn/ComfyUI-to-Python-Extension/tests/README.md

 ### Runtime Tier

 Runtime tier exports inside a real ComfyUI checkout and executes generated Python for runtime-capable fixtures.
+This is the heavier validation lane for changes that need end-to-end runtime confidence.

 Run all runtime-capable fixtures: